awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-open-api.md

 You can create an HTTP API by importing an OpenAPI 3\.0 definition file\.

 To migrate from a REST API to an HTTP API, you can export your REST API as an OpenAPI 3\.0 definition file\.
 Then import the API definition as an HTTP API\.
-To learn more about exporting a REST API, see [Export a REST API](api-gateway-export-api.md)\.
+To learn more about exporting a REST API, see [Export a REST API from API Gateway](api-gateway-export-api.md)\.

 **Note**
 HTTP APIs support the same AWS variables as REST APIs\.
 To learn more, see [AWS variables for OpenAPI import](import-api-aws-variables.md)\.